Aging is a disturbing and frustrating biological process. The last thing you want to do is speed up the process.

 With 2 strikes against you – a lifetime of exposure and a decreasing ability to deal with toxin exposure - how do you protect yourself from premature aging caused by toxin exposure?

-There are two important things you can do to protect yourself (besides a healthy diet and exercise).
-You can support your body’s ability to deal with toxins by reducing the toxin levels in your body.
+There are several important things you can do to protect yourself (besides a healthy diet and exercise).
+These changes support your body’s ability to deal with toxins by reducing the toxin levels in your body.
 This can be accomplished through a combination of detoxing, supporting your body's ability to break down and eliminate toxins and reducing your future exposure to toxins through less toxic living.

 The build-up of toxins that are in your body are tough to get rid of.
 And contrary to all the hype, most detox programs don’t work or only work for a few toxins.